Android: Firebase Credentials

 Select the SDK you are using for your app development and click Save & Continue.

-Testing for Subscribed Users
+Checking for Subscribed Users

 Done!

-Return to Mobile Push Quickstart
+Return to Mobile Setup for next steps.

 FAQ

-This error means that the file you are uploading is from a project that has a different Sender ID than what is currently used in your Android configuration.
-Since the push token on each of your user's devices is tied to the legacy Sender ID, updating to the new JSON file for a different Firebase project invalidates the push token.
-If you cannot get the JSON file for the original Firebase Project, you will need to create a new Firebase project and follow this guide to get a Service Account JSON file.
-You can then contact [email protected] with the OneSignal App ID/s and the attached JSON file for assistance in updating the app.
+This error means that the file you are uploading is from a project that has a different Sender ID than the project currently used in your Android configuration.
+Since the push token on each of your users' devices is tied to the legacy Sender ID, updating to the new JSON file for a different Firebase project would invalidate the push tokens.

-Can I change my sender ID instead of using FCM V1?
+Can I change my Sender ID instead of using FCM V1?

 No, this is the same as uploading a JSON file for a different project.
 It would result in the same 1 hour wait after the user opens the app, this is why we do not allow this sender ID to change after 100 users.
 It is an unnecessary step and you should instead provide the JSON file here if you plan on using a different project.